 MFDS Classification of Medical Devices

-South Korea's medical device classification scheme is similar to that of Europe.
+South Korea's medical device classification scheme considers both device risk and predicate(s).
 There are four classes of medical devices: Class I, II, III and IV.
-The classification rules are spelled out in Korean FDA Notification 2011-49.
-Our office in Korea can assist you in determining the proper classification of your medical device and going through the MFDS approval process.
+Our office in Korea can assist you in determining the proper classification of your medical device as well as going through the MFDS approval process.

 Preparation of Korean MFDS (KFDA) Medical Device Registration Documents

-If you have never before exported products to South Korea, you must first appoint a Third Party License Holder before beginning a device registration with the South Korean MFDS.
-Manufacturers without a direct office in South Korea are not allowed to submit medical device registrations to the MFDS, as the third party license holder performs this task and controls the registration.
+Before beginning a device registration with the South Korean MFDS, you must first appoint a Korea License Holder.
+Foreign manufacturers without a direct office in South Korea are not allowed to submit medical device registrations to the MFDS; the Korea License Holder performs this task and controls the registration.
 Emergo Group can assist you with South Korea Third Party License Holder representation.

 The next step in the process is to create a Technical File for the products.
-The scope of a Korean Technical File is similar to a European Technical File/Design Dossier or a US FDA 510(k) or PMA submission.
-However, many differences exist and all documents must be submitted in Korean.
+The scope of a Korean Technical File is similar to a European Technical File/Design Dossier or a US FDA 510(k) or PMA submission; however, some differences do exist and all documents must be submitted in Korean.
+Additionally, most Class II-IV products require additional testing to Korean specific product standards, as part of their registration application.
+Korea Good Manufacturing Practice (KGMP) certification is also a requirement when registering all Class II, III, and IV devices in South Korea.
 Korea Good Manufacturing Practice (KGMP) requirements.